-If we fail to continue to meet all applicable Nasdaq Capital Market requirements in the future and Nasdaq determines to delist our common stock, the delisting could substantially decrease trading in our common stock and adversely affect the market liquidity of our common stock; adversely affect our ability to obtain financing on acceptable terms, if at all, for the continuation of our operations; and harm our business.
-Additionally, the market price of our common stock may decline further and stockholders may lose some or all of their investment.
+On June 25, 2019, we were notified by Nasdaq that our common stock had not maintained the minimum closing bid price of \$1.00 per share for thirty consecutive business days.
+We have 180 days, or until December 23, 2019, to regain compliance by maintaining a closing bid price of \$1.00 or higher for a minimum of ten consecutive business days.
+In the event that we do not regain compliance by December 23, 2019, we may be eligible for an additional 180 days provided that we continue to meet all other Nasdaq continued listing standards and provide a written notice of our intention to cure the deficiency during the additional extension period by effecting a reverse stock split, if necessary.
+If we fail to cure our current stock price deficiency or we do not continue to meet all applicable Nasdaq requirements in the future and Nasdaq determines to delist our common stock, the delisting could substantially decrease trading in our common stock and adversely affect the market liquidity of our common stock; adversely affect our ability to obtain financing on acceptable terms, if at all, for the continuation of our operations; and harm our business.
+Additionally, the market price of our common stock may decline further, and stockholders may lose some or all of their investment.

-A portion of our revenue to date has been generated from government grants; continued availability of government grant funding is uncertain and contingent on compliance with the requirements of the grant.
+Currently, the sole source of our revenue is government grants; continued availability of government grant funding is uncertain and contingent on compliance with the requirements of the grant.

-Historically, a portion of our revenue has been generated from payments to us from government entities in the form of government grants whereby we are reimbursed for certain expenses incurred in connection with our research and development activities, subject to our compliance with the specific requirements of the applicable grant, including rigorous documentation requirements.
-To the extent that we do not comply with these requirements, our expenses incurred may not be reimbursed.
+Historically, a portion of our revenue has been generated from payments to us from government entities in the form of government grants, whereby we are reimbursed for certain expenses incurred in connection with our research and development activities, subject to our compliance with the specific requirements of the applicable grant, including rigorous documentation requirements.
+To the extent that we do not comply with these requirements, the expenses that we incur may not be reimbursed.
 Any of our existing grants or new grants that we may obtain in the future may be terminated or modified.